 - Christmas Markets:

 Over the Christmas holiday period, festive markets spring up right across Europe.
 Many are renowned and attract visitors from far and wide, in particular, those in Germany and Austria, as well as the Czech Republic.
+Christmas in Europe is particularly a magical time to visit.

 These festive markets are a great place to pick up gifts or simply get into the spirit of the season.

-When to Visit Europe – A Month by Month Breakdown
+When to Visit Europe – A Month-by-Month Breakdown

 You probably have an idea of when you’d like to visit Europe, but if you’re still in two minds, this month-by-month breakdown might help you weigh up the time of year that best fits your schedule, your budget, and your preferences in terms of crowds and climate.